olegasodinas/impositionfix/README.md

 - Generate as raster preview which DPI can be set manually
 - Bleed adjust
 - Grid adjust
-- Color adjust for preview export only
+- Preview Color plugin: ICC profiles (sRGB, CMYK, print sim, grayscale, sepia, invert), CIELAB correction, contrast/saturation, RGB curves, and CMYK frame background — all for preview only
 - Numbering with prefixes.
 Can create a new file from selected pages in list and manipulate it
 - File names for each picture/file
 - Color bars (incomplete)